French: A-level

 Learn French in a specialist language setting

-The Languages Department at Silverdale has a proud history: the school was originally a specialist language college and our outstanding Teaching School runs the only national teacher-training course in modern languages in the UK.
+The Languages Department at Silverdale has a proud history: the school was originally a specialist language college and our teaching hub runs the only national teacher-training course in modern languages in the UK.

 We aim to develop skills and confidence in four key areas: speaking, listening, reading and writing.
 Our teachers are very experienced and enthusiastic, using a wide range of activities and strategies to help students enjoy learning foreign languages.
 We have a French language assistant who gives each A-level student conversation classes in small groups to develop their speaking and fluency.
 Authentic resources and the use of the foreign language in lessons are a key part of language teaching at Silverdale.
 We offer an amazing trip to Nice, France to enhance your language learning experience.

 The department is based in six classrooms, all of which have interactive whiteboards, and a language lab.
 We have excellent online textbooks and a range of support material.
-We guide students in choosing films, websites and podcasts of interest and have DVDs and books available to borrow from the department and the Learning Resource Centre.
+We guide students in choosing films, websites and podcasts of interest and have DVDs and books available to borrow from the department.
 In addition, we subscribe to a number of excellent language websites and use a wide range of interactive resources which students can access at home.

 The course